USSBA/certify_notifications/README.md

   CertifyNotifications.configuration.api_url = 'http://localhost:3004'
 ```
 While working in the console, you can run `reload!` to reload any code in the gem so that you do not have to restart the console.
+Pry is included for simple debugging and can be called in

 ## Changelog
 Refer to the changelog for details on API updates.
 [CHANGELOG](CHANGELOG.md)